American Federal Mortgage

 |Loan Amount||$40,000 - $3,000,000|

-American Federal Mortgage is a direct lender based in Chester, NJ.
-The company was founded in 1987 and offers mortgage refinancing to borrowers in 10 states across the USA.
+American Federal Mortgage is a mortgage refinance offering by American Federal Mortgage, a direct lender based in Chester, NJ.
+Founded in 1987, American Federal Mortgage offers mortgage refinancing to borrowers in 10 states across the USA.

 What range of mortgage balances will American Federal Mortgage refinance?